simonmclean/tryptic.nvim/README.md

 ## TODO

+- Refactor so that state is per instance
 - Maybe add trailing `/` to distinguish folders
 - Create plugin docs
 - There's probably a bunch of wierd behaviour that would result from using the plugin in unexpected ways